tbonald/paris/README.md

 # Paris algorithm

-Paris is a hierarchical graph clustering algorithm described in: https://
+Paris is a hierarchical graph clustering algorithm described in A Sliding-Resolution Algorithm for Hierarchical Graph Clustering, by Thomas Bonald, Bertrand Charpentier, Alexis Galland and Alexandre Hollocou

 ## Dependency